dwyl/style-guide/README.md

 ```

 _Where_ you place the line breaks is not as important as _having_ them.
-i.e: just break up the long lines into smaller chunks that each have a though,
+i.e: just break up the long lines into smaller chunks that each have a thought,
 and try to keep them less than **80 chars** where possible/practical.

 #### _Exception_? 💭